neverchanje/consensus-yaraft/README.md

 ## Test on it

-There is a simple http server that exposes the `ReplciatedLog` methods through http APIs, which can be found in `output/bin/raft_server`.
+There is a simple http server that exposes the `ReplicatedLog` methods through http APIs, which can be found in `output/bin/raft_server`.
 To set up a local cluster of 3 nodes, you need only to run the command:

 ```sh